Mechanical Engineering Technology (BS)

 ENGR 225 Introduction to Manufacturing 3

-ENGR 305 Engineering Economics & Ethics 2
+ENGR 305 Engineering Economics and Ethics 2

 ENGR 312 Engineering Thermodynamics 3